SaaStr is Now 10 Years Old!

 If you’re at $2 million in revenue and this VP of Sales increases your revenue per lead 10 or 20 percent, he or she more than pays for themselves right there, forget about any other changes.

-What I learn this, and I’ll show you in a minute.
-My first VP of Sales, I raised what used to be called the series B, now it’s called the series A, a lots changed.
+My first VP of Sales, I raised what used to be called the series B, now it’s called a Series A or Seed, a lot has changed.
 I raised my $5 million, and I went out and I hired my VP of Sales from the big tech company and I’ll show you the chart in a minute.

 But things just went off the rails.
 It was terrible.
 I called it my year of hell and I’ll show you a chart.
 Things went off the rail.
 There was this little event, I don’t know if anyone in New York remembered Lehman Brothers went under, there was a lot of drama going on that year.
 It was really clear what the root cause at the time was of our revenue decline.